- Introduction to UI and UX design in e-commerce

 What is a buyer persona in UI and UX design? #

 Initially used in user-centered style (UCD) and industrial design, buyer personas are fictional representations of customers or consumers, including their goals, wishes, behaviors, perspectives, and abilities.
 This concept is also used in UI and UX design.
-Personalities can be based upon actual, imaginary, or simulated information about client online habits, along with informed speculation about their personal histories, motivations, and problems.
+Personalities can be based upon actual, imaginary, or simulated information about clients’ online habits and informed speculation about their personal histories, motivations, and problems.

 What are the benefits of personas? #